pangeo-data/pangeo-tutorial/README.md

 # Pangeo Tutorial

 This repository tutorial materials for half- to full-day workshops that showcase Pangeo JupyterHub deployments.
 The `notebooks` directory has Jupyter notebooks that illustrate key python libraries including dask, xarray, holoviz, geopandas and intake.
-You can run these notebooks interactively on BinderHub services like [MyBinder.org](https://mybinder.org).

 ## Tutorial Libraries